melissakendall/melissakendall.github.io/_posts/2025-06-06-dressmaker.md

 content_img_path: "melissa-vampire.JPG"
 ---

-This is a lazy post.
-I'll make it better later, I promise.

 Today I am providing some insight into how I wrote The Vampire's Guide to Wooing a Dressmaker, which intially began as a Sapphic historical romance, but then became paranormal, and MF.

 I start out as usual, with character: